 Seeing all over social media today, it looks to be Mickey Mouse’s Birthday.
-So what better way to celebrate Mickey’s birthday and child safety Friday, other than talking about ways to keep kids safe while visiting Disneyland.
+What better way to celebrate Mickey’s birthday and child safety Friday, other than talking about ways to keep kids safe at Disneyland?
 Even I have a tendency to get lost, myself, when I am at Disneyland.
 The last time I went, my sister and her kids were in town and I was meeting them at the park, it took me almost 45 minutes to find them – even with our cell phones.
-So here are some helpful tips when you are planning your next visit to one of the happiest places on Earth!
+So our injury lawyer has put together some helpful tips for when you are planning your next visit!

-- Try using Mabel Labels that you can put on the inside of their shirts.
+- One’s that you can put on the inside of their shirts.
 You can write things like, “Hi my name is…” “If I’m lost, please call…”

 - Create a meeting spot as soon as you enter the park.
 Again, this is so if anyone is separated from the group, everyone will know where to meet.

-- Rent a stroller – if you plan on being at the park all day, it will help you to navigate through the crowds perhaps a bit easier.
+- If you plan on being at the park all day, it will help you to navigate through the crowds perhaps a bit easier.
 Make sure to add something distinctive to your stroller so that you can easily identify which stroller is yours.

 Baby Centers/Lost Child Centers

 I was unaware until now, that Disneyland provides centers for children who become lost.
-Cast members will bring children to these specific areas in each park – they also will provide extra diapers, formula, baby supplies, and accommodations for nursing mothers.
-In Disneyland, the lost child booth is located to the right of the Plaza Restaurant on the Central Plaza end of Main Street USA, right next to First Aid.
+Cast members will bring children to specific areas in each park.
+They also will provide extra diapers, formula, baby supplies, and accommodations for nursing mothers.
+Inside Disneyland, there is a lost child booth.
+It is located to the right of the Plaza Restaurant on the Central Plaza end of Main Street USA, right next to First Aid.
 In California Adventure, it is located to the left of Mission Tortilla Factory, also right next to First Aid.